bcantoni/vagrant-cassandra/5.Installer/README.md

 $ ./up-parallel.sh
 ```

-This will bring up each VM in series and then provision each in parallel.
+This will bring up each Vagrant VM in series and then provision each in parallel.
 (You could instead use the normal `vagrant up` which will build each VM in series and will be slower.)

 Make sure to read the Unattended Install section below which explains what just happened.